 Entities subject to regulation under the Commodity Exchange Act must adhere to certain restrictions regarding customer property used as collateral to secure the customer's positions.
 Many of these regulations are found in 17 C.F.R.
 Part 1.
-Futures customers may be required to post initial margin, which is a payment that serves as a performance bond to cover exposure arising from changes in the market value of one's position.
+Futures customers are be required to post initial margin, which is a payment that serves as a performance bond to cover exposure arising from changes in the market value of one's position.
 Variation margin may be required to be posted to cover changes in the market value since the trade was executed.
-According to Commission Regulation 1.22(c), the under margined amount of a customer's account is the amount by which the total amount of collateral required for a customer's positions in the account exceeds the value of the customer's funds.
+Futures are mark-to-market daily and proceeds are settled as part of the daily margin calls.
+According to CFTC Regulation 1.22(c), the under margined amount of a customer's account is the amount by which the total amount of collateral required for a customer's positions in the account exceeds the value of the customer's funds.
 Customers in the industry may satisfy margin requirements in the form of money, securities, or other property to cover exposure, and entities accepting customer property must adhere to certain regulatory requirements relating to the treatment of customer property.

-FCMs must regularly report to the Commission a segregated account computation and details regarding the holding of futures customer funds, including the total amount of customer-owned funds that are held as margin collateral and a list of the names and locations of the depositories holding such collateral.
+FCMs must regularly report to the CFTC a segregated account computation and details regarding the holding of futures customer funds, including the total amount of customer-owned funds that are held as margin collateral and a list of the names and locations of the depositories holding such collateral.

 FCMs are subject to strict regulations regarding measures to safeguard and protect all customer funds.
-Generally, FCMs may only place customer funds in specific types of investments and must adhere to specific certain concentration limits regulations.
-The firm generally places most customer funds in U.S. government securities held at carrying brokers and banks, while a small portion of customer funds are held as deposits at banks and carrying brokers.
-Amounts in customer segregated funds and detail of where deposited is available daily, upon request.
+Generally, FCMs may only place customer funds in specific types of investments and must adhere to specific concentration limits regulations.
+Currently, the Firm does not invest the excess customer's funds in the Segregated accounts.
+Should the firm decide to change its policy, it would invest these funds in short-term U.S. government securities.